daattali/beautiful-jekyll/_drafts/how-nakivo-backup-replication-can-help-you-with-ransomware.md

 5. **Control Access to Backup Data (2FA)**: I shall reiterate here the importance of 2FA to connect to NAKIVO Backup & Replication with the role-based access control (RBAC) feature and the principle of least privilege (PoLP).
 6. **Verify Recoverability of Your Backups and Replicas**: Test your backups and replicas regularly and verify that they are valid with the instant verification capability of NAKIVO Backup & Replication and be alerted if something went wrong.
 That way you won't discover it when it's time to restore the VM.

-There are obviously a whole lot more actions you can take to further harden your backup infrastructure by securing Active Directory, network aspects...
+There are obviously a whole lot more actions you can take to further harden your backup infrastructure by implementing secured Active Directory, network segmentation, Email and browser hygiene, antivirus software, least privelege access policy...